dnagir/allowy/README.md

 # app/views/pages/show.html.haml

 %h1= @page.name
-= link_to "Edit', edit_page_path if can? :edit, @page
+= link_to "Edit", edit_page_path if can? :edit, @page
 ```

 # Testing with RSpec

 To test the access control classes you can just instantiate those passing context as a parameter.
-Most of the times you will stub out the context, so more isolated is a piece of cake.
+Most of the time you will stub out the context, so the test isolation is a piece of cake.

-You need to `require 'allowy/rspec'` to enable the RSpec matchers and Rails controller extensions.
+You need to `require 'allowy/rspec'`.
 It will give you RSpec matcher `be_able_to` and `ignore_authorization!` macro for controller specs.